obah2008/Mini-Projects/Hash Cracking.md

 These are all tools that come pre-installed in kali linux(The operating system I'll be using)

 ## Scenario
 A mid sized company stores hundreds of passwords in it's user database.
-T avoid storing the login details in the clear, they implemented hashing, but chose to use **MD5** The company has recently suffered a data-breach in which the hashes
+T avoid storing the login details in the clear, they implemented hashing, but chose to use **MD5**.
+The company has recently suffered a data-breach in which the hashes exfiltrated.

 ### Step 1: Creating the MD5 hashes
 First thing we need to do before we can properly emulate the above scenario is to create the Hash list from our passwords.txt file.
+We could do this in one of two ways; Create a script to hash each individual password or manually do it with OpenSSL.

 - To do that I'll be creating a script that hashes each password with OpenSSL successively
+- Assuming the passwords.txt file has already been created with the passwords in it.
+We can run the scipt below to read the Password.txt file hash all it's components and output it in hashes.txt